-A typical succotash is made with corn, lima beans (or butter beans), cream or milk, and simple seasonings.
-The word succotash comes from a Native American (Narragansett) word which refers to a stew with corn.
+Traditional succotash is made with corn, lima beans (or butter beans), cream or milk, and simple seasonings.
+The word "succotash" comes from a Native American (Narragansett) word which refers to a stew with corn.
 Even though the dish originated in the Northeast, it is far more popular in the South than in other regions.